 What is the Expo?

-The annual NW Youth Careers Expo is the Northwest’s premier career-education event, attended by about 6,500 students and more than 100 employers and organizations.
+The annual NW Youth Careers Expo is the Northwest’s premier career-education event, attended by more than 6,500 students and more than 195 employers and organizations.
 The Expo is designed to show students the amazing diversity of career opportunities in our region, as well as the skills and education needed to pursue those jobs.

 In a typical year, we welcome thousands of students from across Oregon and Southwest Washington to the Oregon Convention Center, as well as exhibitors representing the state's leading employers and postsecondary partners.
 The typical Expo includes hands-on learning, demonstrations, mock interviews, career workshops and the chance to talk directly with professionals about college-and-career options.
 The 2021 Expo will take place as a virtual event.

 Who participates in the Expo?

 In a typical year, the Expo attracts about 6,500 students from 75+ high schools.
 About half are from Portland, and the rest travel in from as far away as Hermiston.
 More than 195 exhibitors and many of Oregon’s best companies participate, representing sectors including health care, business, communications, technology, manufacturing, construction, design, energy, education and government.

 More than 100 volunteers organized by the Portland HR Management Association and Portland Workforce Alliance conduct about 1,000 mock job interviews to help students sharpen their interviewing skills.